 Guy Reffitt, first January 6 defendant to stand trial, found guilty on all charges

 Washington – A Texas man accused of allegedly bringing a semiautomatic pistol to the January 6 attack on the Capitol, interfering with police, and then telling his children that "traitors get shot" when they wanted to turn him into authorities, was found guilty Tuesday on all charges.
-The jury took less than four hours to deliberate.
+The jury took less than four hours to deliberate in the first January 6 case to go to trial.

 Guy Wesley Reffitt faces a maximum of 60 years in prison.
 His sentencing is set for June 8.